What is downsizing?

 While downsizing can be a great option for many people, it may not be right for you at the moment.
 Weigh up whether any of the following drawbacks might affect you.

-- Leaving friends and neighbours behind: a move closer to family may sound like a good idea, but if you already have a strong network of friends and neighbours, you could end up with less day-to-day contact than you have at the moment.
+- Leaving friends and neighbours behind: a move closer to family may sound like a good idea, but if you already have a strong network of friends and neighbours, you could end up with less day-to-day social contact than you have at the moment.
 This may also put more responsibility on your friends or family to do more for you than you feel comfortable with.

 - Lifestyle changes: if you’re considering moving to an entirely new area, can it offer everything you need to continue living a fulfilled life?
 Make sure you research the local area, and if you have any hobbies that are important to you, be sure you can continue them in this area.

 - Who are you moving for?
 Do you feel pressured by relatives to make a move?
-While their intentions are good, make sure that the move is right for you, too.
+While their intentions are good, make sure the move is right for you, too.
 If you still feel happy and confident living in your current home, it may be a good idea to explain to them that you aren’t ready to consider downsizing just yet.

 - A smaller home means less space: while this can be an advantage, it’s useful to think ahead about how much space you might need for hobbies and accommodating family or visitors, for example.

-Reasons to consider downsizing
+Common reasons to consider downsizing

 Downsizing for financial gain